jeffreypalermo/devopsbook/00-outline.md

-# Azure Developer Lifecycle for .NET Developers
+# Holistic DevOps on Microsoft

 The purpose of this book is to set the minimum bar to create a complete .NET development and devops environment on Azure.
 We assume that developers are experienced .NET developers with working knowledge of ASP.NET, SQL Server, and running these technologies on Windows Server.
-We don't assume that the reader has cloud/Azure experience.
-The emphasis is on onboarding developers to Azure using the most productive and high-velocity devops infrastructure available.
+We don't assume that the reader has deep Azure experience.
+The emphasis is on providing .Net developers with the most  productive and high-velocity devops infrastructure and methods available.
 This book only covers the most common subset of Azure functionality required for implementing popular .NET architectures.

 ## Working Outline